 - Helping them to distinguish right from wrong and to understand rules and co-operate with others;

-- Encouraging people to accept responsibility for their behaviour, where this is possible and appropriate, given their specific needs; and to show initiative and to understand how they can contribute to community life;
+- Encouraging young people to accept responsibility for their behaviour, where this is possible and appropriate, given their specific needs; and to show initiative and to understand how they can contribute to community life;

 - Assisting them to acquire an appreciation of and respect for their own and other cultures, in a way that promotes tolerance and harmony between different cultural traditions.

 Positive, non-aversive strategies are used to change or reduce the severity and frequency of complex and behaviours that may challenge us to meet.
-All behaviour is seen as meeting a particular need, or occurring for a specific reason.
-We therefore make sure we understand and identify what may underlie or trigger particular behaviours; and what might be done to address such behaviours, which may challenge or trouble the person and/or those around them.
+All behaviour is seen as satisfying a particular need, or occurring for a specific reason.
+We therefore make sure we understand and identify what may underlie or trigger particular behaviours; and what might be done to address such behaviours, which may challenge or trouble the young person and/or those around them.

-By encouraging and reinforcing behaviour which is more positive and helpful for the person and those around them, distress is reduced and the individual supported and enabled to engage more positively in an enjoyable and meaningful life.
+By encouraging and reinforcing behaviour which is more positive and helpful for the young person and those around them, distress is reduced and the individual supported and enabled to engage more positively in an enjoyable and meaningful life.
 This can of course take time, and there are often ups and down in progress.
-However staff remain committed to enabling people to maximise their potential in this and other ways.
+However staff remain committed to enabling young people to maximise their potential in this and other ways.
 No actions that threaten the dignity of a child or young adult are either used or permitted.
 All staff attend training in the Hesley Enhancing Lives Programme (HELP) which emphasises empathy and proactive support.